 - Providers use all appropriate healing sciences to facilitate the body's innate healing response.

 - Effective interventions that are natural and less invasive are used whenever possible.

 - Because good medicine is based in good science, integrative medicine is inquiry-driven and open to new models of care.

 - Alongside the concept of treatment, the broader concepts of health promotion and the prevention of illness are paramount.

 - The care is individualised to best address the person’s unique conditions, needs and circumstances.

 - Practitioners of integrative medicine exemplify its principles and commit themselves to self-exploration and self-development.

-If you are interested in 'natural' or 'bio-identical' hormone therapy, please visit the Natural Progesterone Advisory Network.
 There are two well referenced review articles for the use of Bio-identical hormone replacement the first being from Deborah Moskowitz, ND "Alternative Medicine Review" (2006) and the second from Kent Holtorf, MD "Post Graduate Medicine" (2009).